aakriiti2504/Kickstarter_Analysis/README.md

 Louise is planning to organize a crowdfunding campaign to fund her play 'Fever'.
 In a short duration, she came close to its fundraising goals.
 The kickstarter dataset was used to filter and organize data according to various needs and scenarios.

 ### Challenges
 There were a few challenges faced during the analysis.
 One of them being that the dataset was huge.
 The excel sheet consisted of 21 columns and 4115 rows of data.
 Filters were applied and cleared carefully.
-Before a new analysis or filter was applied, it was made sure that the old filters were cleared. when creating pivot tables, fields were carefully selected so that the desired tabular data could be generated.
-Chart title an dchart elements were also selected correspondingly.
+Before a new analysis or filter was applied, it was made sure that the old filters were cleared.
+When creating pivot tables, fields were carefully selected so that the desired tabular data could be generated.
+Chart title and chart elements were also selected correspondingly.
 The COUNTIFS() function was complicated to use in the beginning and was carefully typed for each column.
 The 'live' outcome was deselected while filtering the pivot table for 'Outcomes vs Goals' in the 'plays' category.

 ### Analysis of Outcomes Based on Launch Date
 The launch date in the dataset was given in the UNIX timestamp format hence it was required to convert the timestamp in readable format.
 A separate column 'Date Created Conversion' was created to convert the timestamp in the readable format.
 A pivot table was created using the 'Date created conversion' in the rows section.
-'Outcomes' were put tn the columns and the values section whereas 'parent category' and 'years' was kept in th filter section.
+'Outcomes' were put in the columns and the values section whereas 'parent category' and 'years' were kept in the filter section.
 After the pivot table was created, the parent category was sorted for 'theater'.
 As a result all the count of outcomes were specific to the theater category.

 ![Theater_Outcomes vs launch table](https://user-images.githubusercontent.com/23488019/139595596-dc3d2706-c8a0-4f97-b38c-af03cb9bf286.png)

 It can be noted that there are total of 839 successful, 493 failed and 37 canceled outcomes.
 The grand total of all these outcomes is 1369.
 The highest(111) and lowest(37) successful events were in the month of May and December respectively.
-The highest(52) and lowest(31)failed outcomes were in the month of May and November respectively.
+The highest(52) and lowest(31) failed outcomes were in the month of May and November respectively.
 There were no canceled events in October and highest in January.
 January and March had same number of successful (56) events and failed (33) events.
 The month of May and June both have greater success rate.
 January, June, July and October had similar number of failed campaigns.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/23488019/139595573-4fa210e6-f7b7-4d67-b027-873f7047d765.png)